php-repos/datatype-documentations/str-functions.md

 ### Definition

-The `after_last_occurrence` returns the given subject’s substring after the given needle’s last occurrence.
+This function returns the substring from the last occurrence of the `$needle` to the end of the `$subject` string.

-It returns the subject string when the needle is empty.

-It returns the subject string when the subject does not contain the needle.
+If `$needle` is an empty string or not found in the subject, it returns the original `$subject`.

 ### Examples